FrosTiK-SD/mess-backend/README.md

 - Add your `ATLAS_URI` environment variable to `.env`
 - Optionally mention your `PORT` number
 ## Running natively
 Make sure to export your environment variables in your `.env`.
 You can use tools like `direnv` to automate this process for yourself.
-Then run the server for testing using `ls * | entr -r go run .`
+Then run the server for testing using `find -name "*.go" | entr -r go run .`
 ## Run locally
 ```bash
 docker build --tag mess-backend . && docker run --env-file .env -p 8000:8000 -dit mess-backend